Shopify/polaris/polaris.shopify.com/content/components/grid.md

   - css grid
 status:
   value: Alpha
-  message: This component is in development.
-There could be breaking changes made to it in a non-major release of Polaris.
+  message: This component is a work in progress and ready for exploratory usage, with breaking changes expected in minor version updates.
 Please use with caution.
-To learn more please read about our [components lifecycle](/getting-started/components-lifecycle).
+Learn more about our [component lifecycle](/getting-started/components-lifecycle).
 examples:
   - fileName: grid-two-column.tsx
     title: Two column